ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ```
 ultralist add chat with @bob about +specialProject due:tom
 ultralist a +lunch make turkey sandwich priority:true
-ultralist a +task respond to @shelly about project:mobile status:next due:may3
+ultralist a +todo respond to @shelly about project:mobile status:next due:may3
 ```

 ## Completing/Uncompleting todos